Aquadelight/alx-system_engineering-devops/0x00-shell_basics/README.md

-My fist commit in a long format
+My first commit in a long format